Voter eligibility

 • Complete a Voting Proxy Appointment Form signed by you and your proxy.

-• Have it certified by the Town Clerk or designated election official by 4:30 p.m. on Oct.
-6, 2025, at Town Hall (150 Mary St.) or at advance voting locations.
+• Have it certified by the Town Clerk or designated election official, on or before 4:30 p.m. on Oct.
+6, 2025, at Town Hall (150 Mary St.) during regular office hours.
+During advance voting days only, the form can be certified between noon and 5 p.m. at Town Hall.

 • Bring identification for yourself and your proxy.